 Fiction: Poplars are short lived trees that need to be cut down after only a few years.

-Fact: While they do have a shorter lifespan than some species that live for thousands of years, they usually survive for around a hundred years.
+Fact: While they do have a shorter lifespan than some species, they can usually survive in an urban setting for up to a hundred years.